 Xpress Workbench is the visual development environment for Windows.
-To run Xpress Workbench, double click on the Xpress Workbench icon (a) on your desktop, or select $Start \gg Programs \gg FICO \gg Xpress \gg Xpress Workbench$.
+To run Xpress Workbench, double click on the Xpress Workbench icon s on your desktop, or select $FICO \gg Xpress \gg Xpress$ Workbench from the Windows sart menu.
 Otherwise, you may also start up Workbench by typing xpworkbench in a DOS window or by double clicking on a model file (file with extension .mos).